 Remember!
 This is a general guideline and does not encompass every aspect that goes into a kitchen remodel.
 The purpose of this guide is to get you thinking and planning your own kitchen remodel.
 Always take into consideration the likelihood of unexpected delays and costs, as well as the time of the year that you will be working.

-If you are ready to get started or need some assistance, feel free to give us a call at 1-855-669-5222or an email to firstname.lastname@example.org.
-Our trained staff of experts can help you from beginning to end and any point in between with your kitchen remodel project.
+If you are ready to get going on your home improvement project or if you need assistance getting started, please feel free to call us at 1-855-669-5222 or an email to firstname.lastname@example.org.
+Our well-trained sales staff can help you with everything from measuring to ordering.